pulipatiharshini/Digital-Electronics-Internship/README.md

 A 2-to-1 multiplexer (2:1 MUX) is a simple digital switch that selects one of two input signals and forwards the selected input to a single output line.
 It’s commonly used in digital circuits to control the flow of data based on a control signal.

+• The multiplexer acts like a digital switch.

+• It uses a control (select) signal to determine which input is passed to the output.

+• If the select line is 0, the first input is selected.

+• If the select line is 1, the second input is selected.

+**Applications:**

+• Data routing in digital circuits

+• Switching between signals

+• Implementing logic functions

+• Used in CPUs, communication systems, and control systems

 **Block Diagram**

 <img src="https://github.com/user-attachments/assets/54ae1792-e290-42e6-bccc-9f6e09690f3f" width="500" />